quicwg/base-drafts/draft-ietf-quic-transport.md

 congestion state (see {{migration-cc}}), so the port SHOULD only be changed infrequently.

 An endpoint that exhausts available connection IDs cannot migrate.
+Similarly, an endpoint is unable to respond to probes or an attempt by its peer to migrate or probe.
 To ensure that migration is possible and packets sent on different paths cannot be correlated, endpoints SHOULD provide new connection IDs before peers migrate.
+If a peer might have exhausted available connection IDs, a migrating endpoint could include a NEW_CONNECTION_ID frame in all packets sent on a new network path.

 ## Server's Preferred Address {#preferred-address}